Home About Words Archive Photography Links Surf and Weather

 Just doing a little shout-out for the First Amendment and the federal judiciary here today.
 Many of the amendments *coughFourthcough* *coughFifthcough* have been battered in recent years, but the First still comes through strong.
 Yes, being able to say whether you’re gay (or not) is speech.
 Yes, being able to write or draw something on your skin is speech.
 Maybe I’m just amazed that either of these issues needed to be litigated at all.

 Chuck posted this on Friday, September 10, 2010 at 8:10 am.
-No comments yet.
-Be the first.
+Comments Off on First Amendment Friday

 Quickie Weddings